Medicare Online (formerly HIC Online)

 Medicare Online cuts paperwork and speeds up payment times.
 For bulk billed services, it eliminates batching and payments can be deposited directly into the health care provider’s nominated bank account within two-three working days.

 Did you know… practices using Medicare Online for patient claiming don’t have to ask for bank details directly.
-Patients can register their bank details with Medicare Australia instead and still claim on-the-spot.
+Patients can register their bank details with Medicare instead and still claim on-the-spot.

 - Can be used for patient and bulk bill claims